Machiavellianism (psychology): Intelligence and other cognitive skills

 Due to their skill at interpersonal manipulation, there has often been an assumption that high Machs possess superior intelligence, or ability to understand other people in social situations.
-Recent research provides some support for this assumption.
+A 2018 study provided some support for this assumption.
 However, other research has established that Machiavellianism is unrelated to IQ.
 Paulhus and Williams found "significant associations of psychopathy and Machiavellianism with a relatively higher nonverbal to verbal IQ score".

 Studies on emotional intelligence have usually found that high Machiavellianism is associated with low emotional intelligence as assessed by both performance and questionnaire measures.

 Research has examined the relationship between trait emotional intelligence (EI), Machiavellianism, and the personality trait of agreeableness.
 The findings of one paper revealed that while trait EI and the ability to manage others' emotions were negatively correlated with Machiavellianism, this relationship was mediated by agreeableness.
 Specifically, those high in trait EI tended to be low in Machiavellianism primarily because they were high in agreeableness, reflecting a cooperative and prosocial nature.
 One study found that Machiavellianism was negatively associated with most facets of socio-emotional intelligence (SEI), including social expressivity, social sensitivity, emotional expressivity, and emotional sensitivity.
 However, Machiavellianism showed no significant relationship with emotional control, which involves regulating one's own emotional displays.
 Machiavellianism was positively associated with emotional manipulation, the tendency to underhandedly influence others' emotions.
 Despite this association, Machiavellianism did not moderate the relationship between any facet of SEI and emotional manipulation.
 This suggests that while High Machs have a propensity for emotionally manipulative behavior, they may not be utilizing socio-emotional skills towards that end.
 The authors propose this could be due to the High Mach's externally-oriented and unemotional perspective.

 Both emotional empathy and emotion recognition have been shown to have negative correlations with Machiavellianism.
 Additionally, research has shown that Machiavellianism is unrelated to a more advanced theory of mind, that is, the ability to anticipate what others are thinking in social situations.
 However, research results have suggested the contrary viewpoint that high Machiavellianism is associated with excellent theory of mind skills.

 When it comes to manipulation, individuals high in Machiavellianism may, according to Bereczkei, "have certain cognitive and social skills that enable them to properly adapt to the challenges of environmental circumstances".
 They also are incredibly perceptive to the presence of others, and are able to feign altruism to enhance their reputation.
-A recent study investigated whether Machiavellianism is associated with the production of "bullshit", which is defined as inaccurate or meaningless information intended to impress, persuade or mislead.
+A study published in 2023 investigated whether Machiavellianism is associated with the production of "bullshit", which is defined as inaccurate or meaningless information intended to impress, persuade or mislead.
 The researchers found that the manipulative aspect of Machiavellianism (Machiavellian approach) was linked to "persuasive bullshitting", aimed at gaining desired resources.
 The distrustful aspect (Machiavellian avoidance) was associated with "evasive bullshitting", spreading vague information to prevent disadvantages.
 Those high in Machiavellian avoidance were even better at distinguishing misinformation from valuable information.